 When you adopt your puppy or kitten, usually between six and eight weeks of age, call us to make an appointment for your first check-up.
 Visit our New Clients page, too.
 Your veterinarian will usually start your puppy or kitten on his or her first vaccination series at that initial check-up.
 Visit our Vaccinations page for more information on vaccines and disease prevention.

 For safety, always bring your puppy or kitten to appointments in an appropriate pet carrier if you are driving.
 A puppy or kitten left loose in a moving vehicle may become frightened or sick.
 If you are a passenger, leash or harness your pet and hold them securely in your lap; we suggest bringing a towel or small blanket to protect you from a struggling or carsick animal.
 And never leave your pet alone in a car—read about the consequences of this dangerous practice here.

 There are several household items, food and drug, that can be quite harmful to your pet.
 Avoid giving your pet grapes and raisins, and macadamia nuts as these are toxic to dogs and cats, causing kidney damage and failure.
-Sugarless gum containing Xylotol causes life threatening hypoglycemia.
+Sugarless gum containing Xylitol causes life-threatening hypoglycemia.
 Onions, garlic, beets are toxic to dogs and cats, causing anemia.
 Acetaminophen (Tylenol) is deadly to cats and extremely toxic to dogs.
-Most over the counter NSAIDs are toxic to dogs and cats.
+Most over-the-counter NSAIDs are toxic to dogs and cats.
 Ask us about any ’home remedy’ or ’people food’ you want to try before offering it to your young pet.

 Bringing home a new pet can be a great joy—let us help you make that first joy last a lifetime.

-Don’t forget to register your new puppy with the City of Chillwack.
+Don’t forget to register your new puppy with the City of Chilliwack.
 We have provided a convenient link to the Fraser Valley Regional District Dog Licensing Application here.